-In this section we present results when estimating the physical parameters of this comet and its possible retrospective dynamics.
+In this section we represent the results when estimating the physical parameters of comet 323P/SOHO and its possible retrospective dynamics.
 Using the energy balance equation [5], we have calculated the temperature difference on the comet's surface at aphelion and perihelion.
-It reached almost 1500° C, from -150° C in aphelion up to 1350° C in perihelion.
-Its less than that of sungrazers (up to 3500° C in perihelion) but definitely too much for a long lifetime on this orbit.
+It reached almost 1500°C, from -150°C in aphelion up to 1350°C in perihelion.
+It is less than that of sungrazers (up to 3500°C in perihelion) but definitely too much for a long lifetime on such an orbit.

-Figure 2: Probability for the comet 323P/SOHO to leave the Jupiter-family by years
+Figure 2: Probability for comet 323P/SOHO to leave the Jupiter-family by years